 Read on to find out more about what a technical SEO audit is and how to perform one.

 What is a technical SEO audit?

 A technical SEO audit is an in-depth analysis of your website’s technical infrastructure.
-An audit checks the health of your website and identifies technical problems and areas where there’s room for improvement.
+An audit checks the health of your website and identifies technical SEO problems and areas where there’s room for improvement.

 During a technical SEO audit, a checklist is used to scan different elements of your website and flag up any issues that need to be addressed to improve its performance.